Wradgio/jamlin/README.md

 ## Quick start
 1. In project root, find **jamlin_config.json** file - copy it to your destination folder and edit CSS selectors to extract what you need (seel Config section for more info).
 2. Find **jamlin-jar-with-dependencies.jar** inside **target** directory - this one is latest bundled build.
+Copy it to your destination folder, next to jamlin_config.json file.
+It can't run without it.
-It can be run as any other Java program using terminal (command line) as described in next sections using any of 6 defined modes.
+3. Run as any other Java program using terminal (`java -jar jamlin-jar-with-dependencies.jar`) as described in next sections using any of 6 defined modes.

 ## How it works